aabarbosa/shell/printer-manager/README.md

 1. Each month a log is generated with page # and files printed
 2. Users can set a monthly quote of page limit
 3. This new monthly quote consider a plus of the limit of pages.
-4. Use above limit is discounted in the next month
+4. Quote above limit is discounted in the next month
-5. The system provides parameters for the user information
+5. The systems provide parameters for user information

+>>deprecated (all below this flag)
 #### How to run

 #### Installation